 If properly managed, debt can be a useful tool that enables us to bring our spending forward and improve our quality of life.
 In fact, the reality is that most people, companies and countries have debt.
+According to a new study, an average Australian is in more than $20,000 of personal debt in 2023.
 The problem, however, starts when we get caught in a cycle of borrowing and spending that leaves us with an ever-expanding amount of debt that needs to be repaid.

 Social Credit - Why We Fall Into Debt Spiral

 Human nature tends to push boundaries as far as they can go.
 And when it comes to something as emotional as money, increasing the amount borrowed time and time again is, unfortunately, no exception to this rule.

 For many individuals, the road to bankruptcy is carved out from their early years, as a result of watching their parents’ money struggles - not making enough income to put food on the table and pay the mortgage, or worse - due to bad money habits and reckless spending!
 The money attitudes we inherit, combined with a constant barrage of advertising by banks and other lenders offering easy credit, and the popularisation of glamour and bling on social media, serves to reinforce the normality and acceptability of “Keeping up with the Kardashians”, and using credit in order to finance luxurious lifestyles.

 Whilst this is quite often the “popular” explanation as to why people have money troubles, it is only one example of the various ways in which people unwittingly find their finances spiralling out of control.
 At the end of the day, we are social creatures and the need to belong and live prosperously is hard-wired into our DNA - who can blame us for wanting to keep up?